OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 ### Configure System

-You can then navigate to navigate to Manage Jenkins > Configure System
+Next, navigate to {{Manage Jenkins > Configure System}}.

 #### Octopus Deploy Server Settings

 Here you can create the link to your Octopus Deploy server.
-You can have more than one if that is how your organization is set up.
+You can add more than one if your organization uses multiple servers.
 This is where you supply an API Key, select a Service Account with suitable permission and see [how to create an API key](/docs/octopus-rest-api/how-to-create-an-api-key.md) for it.

 ![](images/jenkins/octopusdeploy-servers.png)

-Once the [Octopus Deploy Plugin](https://plugins.jenkins.io/octopusdeploy) is configured, we can start configuring a Jenkins Project.
+After the [Octopus Deploy Plugin](https://plugins.jenkins.io/octopusdeploy) is configured, you can configure a Jenkins Project.

 ## Build job